revione/el-placer-de-saber-js/get-started/ch3.md

-# You Don't Know JS Yet: Get Started - 2nd Edition
+# I Know JS Yet: Get Started - 2nd Edition
 # Chapter 3: Digging to the Roots of JS

 If you've read Chapters 1 and 2, and taken the time to digest and percolate, you're hopefully starting to *get* JS a little more.
 If you skipped/skimmed them (especially Chapter 2), I recommend going back to spend some more time with that material.